-Dana Statsky Smith received her bachelor’s degree in 2002 from Binghamton University (B.A., Environmental Studies, with a concentration in Public Policy, Administration, and Law), graduating cum laude, and received her J.D. in 2005 from the Fordham University School of Law, where she was a member of the International Law Journal, and where she served as a legal intern in a non-profit legal clinic, the Lincoln Square Legal Services, Inc. Ms. Smith has been selected by Super Lawyers Magazine for inclusion on their New York Metro Rising Stars list for her work in antitrust litigation for 2015, 2016 and 2017.
+Dana Statsky Smith received her bachelor’s degree in 2002 from Binghamton University (B.A., Environmental Studies, with a concentration in Public Policy, Administration, and Law), graduating cum laude, and received her J.D. in 2005 from the Fordham University School of Law, where she was a member of the International Law Journal, and where she served as a legal intern in a non-profit legal clinic, the Lincoln Square Legal Services, Inc. Ms. Smith has been selected by Super Lawyers Magazine for inclusion on their New York Metro Rising Stars list for her work in antitrust litigation for 2015-2018.

 Ms. Smith is currently working on several antitrust and consumer class action litigation matters, including: In re Processed Egg Products Antitrust Litigation, No. 08-MD-2002 (E.D.
 Pa.) (partial settlements in excess of $50 million); In Re: Pool Products Distribution Market Antitrust Litigation, No. 12-MD-2328 (E.D.
 La.) (partial settlement of $15.95 million); In re Packaged Seafood Products Antitrust Litigation, No. 15-md-02670 (S.D.
 Cal.); and In re Broiler Chicken Antitrust Litigation, No. 16-cv-08637 (N.D.
 Ill.).